Cistus Plant Care: Tips On Growing The Rockrose

 Flowering & Fragrance

-The plant is an evergreen producing a great number of rose-like blooms throughout the spring and summer months.
+Summer is the cistus flowering time.
+It produces a great number of rose-like blooms 2 inches in diameter throughout the spring and summer months.

-Flowers come in colors ranging from pure white to pink to lavender.
+Flowers come in colors ranging from pure white to pink to lavender and attract hummingbirds and butterflies.

 When the sun rises again, new blooms will take their place.

-The blooming season lasts for two or three weeks during the spring and summer.
+The blooming season lasts for two or three weeks during the late spring and early summer.

 A few species bloom off and on throughout the spring and summer months.